 Regional Educational Laboratory Program

-REL Northeast & Islands, or REL-NEI, is one of 10 Regional Educational Laboratories across the country charged with helping states and districts systematically use data and analysis to answer important issues of education policy and practice with the goal of improving student outcomes.
+REL Northeast & Islands is one of 10 Regional Educational Laboratories across the country charged with helping states and districts systematically use data and analysis to answer important issues of education policy and practice with the goal of improving student outcomes.
 The Regional Educational Laboratory Program is funded by the Institute of Education Sciences at the US Department of Education.

 REL Northeast & Islands builds research capacity and a knowledge base across the region by:

 - Assisting states, districts, and schools in using their data systems;

 - Conducting and supporting high-quality research and evaluation that focuses on four regional priorities;